michaelpatrickpurcell/prophecy/README.md

 __Example__

-A tree view of one possible Outline generated this way is:
+A tree view of one possible Outline is:
 ```
 Finale (4)
 |- Primary Scene 1 (3)